dnault/therapi-json-rpc/README.md

 * Annotate parameters as `@Nullable` to allow null values.
 * Annotate methods with `@DoNotLog` to suppress logging of sensitive requests/responses.
 * Customize the Jackson ObjectMapper (See `MethodRegistry` constructors).
+* When applying the `@Remotable` annotation to a method, specify a value to give the method a different name in the API.
+* Omit the value when applying `@Remotable` to a class or service to use a default name.

 ## Credits